TrNi/Camera_Calibration_Error_Models/README.md

 ✅ Mapping error residuals and expected mapping error (EME) evaluation (Eqs.
 22–24)
 ✅ Modular design with direct correspondence to mathematical formulations in peer-reviewed literature
 ✅ Easily extendable for distortion models, fisheye, stereo rigs, or multi-camera systems

-## 📚 Theory

-This library implements equations and algorithms described in:

-> Hagemann et al., **Inferring Bias and Uncertainty in Camera Calibration** with consistent math and notations.

-Each function is traceable to specific equations (e.g., `compute_bias_ratio` → Eq.
-12) with consistent notation.